BelloAbdulmujib/MedEase_Portfolio_Project/README.md

 - Features

-- Installation
+- Target Audience

-- Usage
+- How MedEase Works

-- Contributing
+- Conclusion

 - License

-- Conclusion

 Introduction
 MedEase aims to simplify the process of booking medical appointments and accessing healthcare services.
 The website offers a user-friendly interface for both users and administrators, allowing them to manage appointments, view working hours, and access important information about COVID-19 response.